DragonMinded/netboot/naomi/README.md

 will examine the serial of the Naomi ROM passed into the constructor and return the 4 byte serial number, suitable for matching against an EEPROM's system serial.

+### get_rom() method

+Returns a `NaomiRom` instance that encapsulates the ROM passed into the patcher.
+This instance should not be edited, as it will not be read again when performing the patches.

 ### get_info() method

 Returns an optional instance of NaomiSettingsInfo if the ROM has a configured settings